We get commissions for purchases made from our affiliates through links in this article. Learn More.

-Firstly, there’s never any guarantee that the desired amount of goods will ever sell.
+Firstly, there’s never a guarantee that the desired amount of goods will ever sell.
 Secondly, and perhaps more importantly, while the diamonds are on loan at this store (or chain), they can’t be sold to anyone else.

 Because of these two issues, memo prices are typically significantly higher than regular cash prices.
 So even if Zales can arrange a memo agreement with a supplier, they still haven’t solved the problem of built-in higher prices.

-According to Zales’ 2010 Annual Report, they generated a total of $1,616,305,000 in revenue.
+According to Zales’s 2010 Annual Report, they generated a total of $1,616,305,000 in revenue over the year.
 Fixed costs unrelated to the cost of the products sold totaled $846,205,000.

-That means that they generated almost $900,000 in revenue per store while their annual overhead per store was about $470,000.
-Their Cost of Goods Sold, by the way, was $802,172,000 or approximately $450,000 per store.
+That means that they generated almost $900,000 in revenue per store, all while their annual overhead per store was about $470,000.
+Their overhead is a significant chunk of their overall costs and is much higher than an online-only retailer.

-Before the days of buying diamonds on the Internet, a potential consumer of diamonds had very limited options when it came to educating himself before the purchase.
+Before the days of buying diamonds on the Internet, a potential consumer of diamonds had limited options when it came to educating himself before the purchase.

 What would typically happen is that the customer would enter a store, and the salesperson would give the customer a quick education.
-But as you can imagine, a salesperson is never going to give the unbiased truth about diamonds.
+But as you can imagine, a salesperson is not going to give the unbiased truth about diamonds.

 He or she is invariably going to slant his lesson toward convincing the customer to buy his or her diamond and not the diamond being sold by the store across the mall pavilion.